Raheem Sterling and Ben White have been left out of the 25-man England squad for this month’s Euro 2024 qualifiers with Malta and North Macedonia.

-Raheem Sterling currently plays for Manchester City in the Premier League.
-He has been with them since 2015 as he joined in a big-money transfer from Liverpool.
+Sterling had been with City since 2015 after making a big-money transfer from Liverpool.
 The winger spent seven years at QPR's academy before he moved on to sign for Liverpool in 2010.
-Sterling made his England senior debut in 2012 and since then he has established himself as a regular for the Three Lions under Gareth Southgate.

 Sterling has spent the majority of his career playing as an out-and-out winger.
 But as he gained more experience, he has also been operated more centrally as an attacking midfielder or striker.
 He is flexible as a player and he is well-known for his pace and dribbling.
 As his career has progressed, he has become a much more clinical goal scorer as well.

 The forward won four Premier League titles, one FA Cup and five EFL Cup trophies while at Man City.
 At the end of the 2018/19 campaign, he was named the PFA Young Player of the Year.
 For his performances that season he was also named in the PFA Team of the Year.

 Sterling has done a lot of work off the pitch to fight against racial discrimination.
 In 2019 he was named Sportsman of the Year at the British Ethnic Diversity Sports Awards.

 An early breakthrough at Liverpool

 Sterling joined QPR when he was 10 and he impressed in his few years in their academy.
 He subsequently attracted interest from the likes of Chelsea, Arsenal and Manchester City.
 But in February 2010 he joined Liverpool in a deal that could rise to £2million based on appearances.